Distribution of tree parameters by martingale approach: Martingales for tree parameters

 \section{Martingales for tree parameters}

 To prove \cref{T:main} we use the martingale based on the Aldous-Broder algorithm, which generates a random spanning tree of a given graph $G$.
-Here is a quick summary: (1) consider the random walk starting from any vertex; (2) every time we traverse an edge which takes us to a vertex we haven't yet explored, add this edge to the tree; (3) stop when we visited all vertices.
+Here is a quick summary: (1) consider the random walk starting from any vertex; (2) every time we traverse an edge which takes us to a vertex we have not yet explored, add this edge to the tree; (3) stop when we visited all vertices.
 The resulting random graph has uniform distribution over the set of spanning trees of $G$, for more details see \cite{Aldous1990}.
 If $G$ is the complete graph $K_n$, $n\geq 2$, this construction can be rephrased as the following two-stage procedure \cite[Algorithm 2]{Aldous1990}: \begin{itemize} \item[I.] For $1\leq i \leq n-1$ connect vertex $i+1$ to vertex $V_{i} = \min\{i, U_{i}\}$, where $\U = (U_1,\ldots, U_{n-1})$ is uniformly distributed on $[n]^{n-1}$. \item[II.]
-Relabel vertices $1,\ldots,n$ as $X_1,\ldots,X_n$, where $\X = (X_1,\ldots,X_n)$ is a uniform random permutation from $S_n$. \end{itemize} Let $T(\uvec)$ is the tree produced at stage I for $\U= \uvec$ and
+Relabel vertices $1,\ldots,n$ as $X_1,\ldots,X_n$, where $\X = (X_1,\ldots,X_n)$ is a uniform random permutation from $S_n$. \end{itemize} Let $T(\uvec)$ is the tree produced at stage I given that $\U= \uvec$.
+For a permutation $\omega\in S_n$ and a tree $T\in \Tset_n$, let

 From \cite{Aldous1990} we know that $T(\U)^{\X}$ has uniform distribution on the set $\Tset_n$.
 Now, a tree parameter $F: \Tset_n \rightarrow \Reals $ can be seen as a function with domain $[n]^{n-1} \times S_n$.
 Consider the functions $\hat{F}: \Tset_n \rightarrow \Reals $ and $F_T: S_n \rightarrow \Reals$ defined by